ayanonagon/Polyglot/README.md

 Swift wrapper around Microsoft Translate API.
 It currently translates only Dutch to English.

+## Setting up an account for Microsoft Translate

+1. Subscribe to the Microsoft Translate service [here](https://datamarket.azure.com/dataset/bing/microsofttranslator).
+You'll probably need to set up a new account first.
+Good luck. :trollface:
+2. Create a new application [here](https://datamarket.azure.com/developer/applications).
+This is where you will be given a client ID and client secret (which you will need for using Vertaler).

 ## Basic Usage

 Create a new ```Vertaler``` ("translator") instance.